About NanoAcademy

 Eligible grade levels vary by activity.
 Please review the specific location activities and grade level before applying.

-Registration for the workshops closes January 10, 2023.
+Application for the workshops closes Friday, January 5th, 2024.
 Applicants will be notified of their acceptance status no later than one week prior to the workshop.
 Space is limited, therefore, completing the registration process does not guarantee placement in the workshops.

 Below is copy of the NanoAcademy flyer.
 You can access a PDF version for download here.